 This project has investigated the effect of increasing abundance of knapweed (Centaurea maculosa) on native plant communities in the Lac Du Bois grasslands.
 First, community level data collected in the field were used to identify native species that had negative or neutral response to increasing knapweed abundance in the grasslands.
 Based on this field data, the effect of (±)-catechin application on root radicle length during germination trials was determeined for positively or neutrally associated species.
 This research demonstrated that species that are negatively correlated with high knapweed abundance in the field have lower root radicle growth with application of (±)-catechin while species that showed no relationship with the abundance of knapweed in the field also had no response to the application of (±)-catechin.
 Funding: TRU CUEF/UREAP

 Effect of aspen stand size on understory plant diversity

 Natalie Jones (B.Sc., completed 2008)

 This research investigated the association between understory plant richness and aspen stand size in the aspen-grassland matrix of Lac Du Bois Provincial Park.
 The total richness of native and exotic species showed no significant association with patch size.
 In contrast, however, the richness of aspen-indicated species (as identified by Indicator Species Analysis) showed a positive association with patch size, while grassland-indicated species exhibited a significant negative association with patch size.
 Likewise, functional plant groups that differ in dispersal ability (dry-fruited vs. fleshy fruited species) also showed differential association with increasing patch size.
 Dry-fruited species exhibited no association with patch size, while fleshy-fruited species exhibited a significant positive association with patch size.
-Funding: TRU CUEF
+Funding: TRU CUEF/UREAP